CJ-The-Black-Child/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Debugging Process
 ### 1. initial Assessment
-Upon discovering the issue, I initiated the resolution proess.
+Upon discovering the issue, I initiated the resolution process.
 I began inspecting the system's processes using the `ps aux` command, which revealed two Nginx processes running as `root` and `www-data`.

 ### 2. Directory Examination
-Next, I examined the configuration of the Nginx web server, specifically the `sites-availbale` folder in the `/etc/nginx/` directory.
-It was determined that the web server was configured to serve content from the `var/www/html/` directory.
+Next, I examined the configuration of the Nginx web server, specifically the `sites-available` folder in the `/etc/nginx/` directory.
+It was determined that the web server was configured to serve content from the `/var/www/html/` directory.

 ### 3. Tracing System calls
-In an attempt to gain more insights, I used the `strace` tool on the `root` Nginx process and simultaneously snt a `curl` request to the server.
-Unfortunately, the `strace` output yielded no valubale information.
+In an attempt to gain more insights, I used the `strace` tool on the `root` Nginx process and simultaneously sent a `curl` request to the server.
+Unfortunately, the `strace` output yielded no valuable information.

 ### 4. Tracing the `www-data` Process
 The next step involved running `strace` on the `www-data` Nginx process.
-This time, the output revelead an error: `-1 ENOENT (No such file or directory)` when attempting to access the file `/var/www/html/wp-includes/class-wp-loacle.phpp`.
+This time, the output revealed an error: `-1 ENOENT (No such file or directory)` when attempting to access the file `/var/www/html/wp-includes/class-wp-locale.phpp`.

 ### 5. Identifying the Issue
-I meticulously examined files in the `/var/www/html/` directort, using Vim's pattern matching to locate the erroneous `.phpp` file extension.
+I meticulously examined files in the `/var/www/html/` directory, using Vim's pattern matching to locate the erroneous `.phpp` file extension.
 The issue was identified in the `wp-settings.php` file, specifically on line 137, where a trailing `p` was present.

 ### 6. Issue Resolution
 The straightforward solution invloved removing the trailing `p` from the line in the `wp-settings.php` file.